Home » News » Industry News » Stub Ends: Types, Installation, And Uses

 High-Maintenance Process Equipment

-Applications requiring frequent disassembly—such as pump connections, heat exchanger headers, or filter housings—leverage stub ends for rapid access.
-The lap joint flange’s free rotation simplifies bolt alignment during reassembly, eliminating pipe cutting or re-welding.
+Ideal for frequent disassembly, stub ends provide rapid access to pump connections, heat exchanger headers, and filter housings.
+The lap joint flange's free rotation simplifies bolt alignment during reassembly, eliminating pipe cutting or re-welding.
 This reduces downtime in pharmaceutical cleanrooms, food/beverage facilities, and refinery turnaround operations.

 Large-Diameter Piping Networks